 Employers want to hire the right person, not the CV.
 Maybe you think that studying an arts degree makes you ineligible for finance, or you can’t get that dream job in digital marketing because you’re about to graduate from psychology, but many graduate jobs and placements are open to students from any discipline.
 Employers will often focus on your own individual qualities and strengths, outside of what you’ve learnt in your degree.

-Day One of the fair has loads of opportunities from marketing, HR, finance, business and more, so there really is something for everyone one.
+Day One of the fair has loads of opportunities from marketing, HR, finance, business and more.
 Day Two is focused on roles in engineering, technology and science, so the technical-based roles will be looking for students and graduates from certain backgrounds.
-Before you attend, download The Manchester Careers Fair app (available on iOS and Android by searching the App Store or Google Play) to see a full list of the employers attending, the roles that they are offering, and generally get an idea of what’s there for you.
+So over the two days there really is something for everyone.
+Before you go you can have a look at the full list of employers attending online.

 Spend as much or as little time as you like

 The fair is open from 10.30am – 4pm each day; although by no means do you have to be there for all of it!
 The fair is designed for you to take it at your own pace.
 Spend a good chunk of your day at the fair and attend some of the talks, or just pop in and speak to one or two employers that you’ve researched in advance.
-Again, download the app for the schedule of talks and list of employers – or visit the website.
+Again you can have a look before hand to see what talks there are and which employers are attending.

 All the gear, or no idea – you will get something out of it